vlazo1214/hw3-pl0compiler/README.md

 # hw3-pl0compiler
-## Build a parser by building an AST and a declaration checker by analayzing those ASTs.
+## Build a parser by building an AST and a declaration checker by analayzing that AST.

 ### Parser
 The parser will build an AST by getting tokens via `lexer.c`, checking for syntax errors along the way/